Cookies Notice

 • Benefit of 45% on the employer's Social Security contribution for common contingencies, for hiring carers in large families (not cumulative with the 20% reduction for registration to the scheme).
 In any case, this rebate only applies to hiring one carer per family unit that is officially recognised as a large family.

-• 80% rebate on the employer's contribution to the Unemployment contribution.
+• 80% rebate on the employer's contribution to the Unemployment contribution (effective as of 1 October 2022).

-• 80% rebate on the Wage Guarantee Fund contribution.
+• 80% rebate on Wage Guarantee Fund contributions (in force from 1 October 2022).

-• Reductions in the employer's Social Security contributions for common contingencies, for hiring people with disabilities, in accordance with Law 43/2006, of 29 December, for the improvement of growth and employment.
+• Reductions in the company's Social Security contributions for hiring people with disabilities, in accordance with Law 43/2006, of 29 December and Royal Decree-Law 1/2023, of 10 January.

 • 100% rebate on the employer's Social Security contribution for common contingencies, for the formalisation of interim contracts to replace female workers who are victims of gender violence, in accordance with Article 21, Section 3, of Organic Law 1/2004, of 28 December, on Comprehensive Protection Measures against Gender Violence.

-• 100% rebate on the employer's total Social Security contributions for the formalisation of interim contracts signed with unemployed persons to replace workers whose employment contract has been suspended due to risk during pregnancy or risk during breastfeeding, birth and care of a child under the terms established in the Workers' Statute.
+• 100% rebate on the employer's total Social Security contributions for the formalisation of interim contracts signed with unemployed persons to replace workers whose employment contract has been suspended due to risk during pregnancy or risk during breastfeeding, birth and care of a child exercise of joint responsibility for the care of the infant, under the terms established in the Workers' Statute.

 As of 1 January 2023, only employers will be able to assume the aforementioned obligations, being able to access the contribution benefits applicable in this Special System as of that date.